top of page

 In La Alberca, there is a tourist information office in the village’s main square (Plaza Mayor), where you can find maps and information about hikes and activities in the area.
 It’s worth visiting to get maps and explanations if needed.

-Additionally, there is a website (in Spanish) where you can find the trails (including ours) and other activities in the area.
+Additionally, there’s a useful website (in Spanish) where you can find hiking trails in the area—including the ones we followed—along with other outdoor activities.

-For our day hikes, we took a daypack with warm/light clothing and about two liters of water per person.
-In the hot season, you’ll obviously need to bring more water.
+For our day hikes, we carried a small daypack with light/warm layers and about two liters of water per person.
+During the hotter months, you’ll need to bring more water.

 A shop in La Alberca